In this post, I will discuss compatibility, performance and security testing as important parameters of UX website testing.

 Links to and from pages on the site should point to a correct destination.
 This includes mailto: and social media links.
-While you will not be able to control all of the incoming links (links coming from other domains), bear in mind that changing your URLs without a redirect will cause them to become invalid.
+While you will not be able to control all the incoming links (links coming from other domains), bear in mind that changing your URLs without a redirect will cause them to become invalid.
 Pay special attention to internal links, that is cross-linking between the site’s pages.

 Things to check on the forms are default form values, required data format, entry validation and storing entered information.

 Apart from including a privacy statement, test what happens if cookies get rejected, blocked or deleted by users.
 Also check that all information is encrypted and that cookies are not stored longer than required.